mitre/saf/README.md

                          Data Format JSON file DESCRIPTION
-    The fortify converter translates a Fortify results FVDL file (e.g., audit.fvdl) into a HDF format json that is viewable within Heimdall.
+    The fortify converter translates a Fortify results FVDL file (e.g., audit.fvdl) into a HDF JSON that is viewable within Heimdall.
 The FVDL file is an XML file that can be extracted from the Fortify FPR project file using standard file compression tools.

   OPTIONS